 The Supplement was the result of a collaboration of more than 130 recognized experts in the field from a diverse background of disciplines, institutions and perspectives organized into 22 workgroups.
 Research spanning the fields of psychiatry, psychology, neuroscience, pediatrics, sociology, anthropology, communications, education, law, public health, and public policy informed their work.

-The 2017 interdisciplinary research grants cycle is over.
-Please check back for the 2018 Call for Proposals.
+The current interdisciplinary research grants cycle is over.
+Please check back for the 2019 Call for Proposals.

 All children deserve to live happy, healthy and productive lives.
 Make a tax-deductible donation today to enhance the development of the next generation.
 Support America’s only independent, interdisciplinary research organization devoted to understanding the impact of media and technology on toddlers, adolescents, and children.